-These reefs are rarely visited by most of the dive operators, and require prior authorization from the Harbor Master to dive.
+Most of the dive operators rarely visit JUAN reefs and BARRACUDA reefs and require prior authorization from the Harbor Master to dive.
 The current here is very strong and can be unpredictable and dangerous.
-That said, the expert diver may be rewarded with sightings of large Pelagics including Eagle Rays and Sharks!
+That said, the advanced diver may be rewarded with sightings of large Pelagics, including Eagle Rays and Sharks!

 >>VILLA BLANCA WALL (50'-100')

 The Villa Blanca Wall is the closest reef south of San Miguel.
 The dive begins at about 50' and continues down to 100'.
-Along the way you will see a sloping wall covered with giant sponges and gorgonians.
-Generally considered a boat dive, although experienced divers can access it directly from the beach.
+Along the way, you will see a sloping wall covered with giant sponges and gorgonians and generally considered a boat dive.
+However, experienced divers can access it directly from the beach.

 >>PARADISE REEF (40'-50')

-This is one of the best places to spot the elusive “splendid toad fish” FOUND NOWHERE ELSE IN THE WORLD, except Cozumel.
+This is one of the best places to spot the elusive “splendid toadfish” FOUND NOWHERE ELSE IN THE WORLD, except Cozumel.
 Paradise is an excellent beginning or refresher dive.
-Dive at Paradise Reef at night to see giant crabs, eels and octopus.
+Dive at Paradise Reef at night to see giant crabs, eels, and octopuses.